BOLOGNA.- MAGMA gallery

-Nelio, who was born in 1982 in France, developed a unique artistic approach that combines symbols, letters, landscapes, and geometric shapes.
-Abstract experimentation brought forward by the artist creates imaginary shapes, bright colors and geometric elements, generating dense and complicated textures, continuous motion made of perceptual games, and flat and three-dimensional elements in which the viewer finds himself caught in a personal abstraction of form.
-He made a great number of public works in Europe and international exhibitions, in important galleries in San Francisco, Melbourne, Montreal, Berlin, Paris.
+Nelio, who was born in 1982 in France, has developed a unique artistic approach that combines symbols, letters, landscapes, and geometric shapes.
+Abstract experimentation brought forward by the artist creates imaginary shapes, bright colors, and geometric elements.
+Combining these features, the artist is able to generate dense and complicated textures, continuous motion made of perceptual games, and flat and three-dimensional elements in which the viewer finds himself caught in a personal abstraction of form.